arjunghosh4/fraud-detection-neo4j/README.md

 ```bash
 streamlit run scripts/streamlit_app.py
 ```
-⸻

-## 🧪 Lab Questions
+## Lab Questions

 What to deliver for each question:
 	•	Query text (copy into your answers)
 	•	PNG exported from Neo4j (put in /images/)
 	•	Short interpretation (2–4 sentences): what pattern is visible and why it might be suspicious

-⸻

-## 🧾 What to Submit
+## What to Submit

 If submitting as coursework:
-	•	✅ /images/ folder with at least 4 exported visuals
+	•	/images/ folder with at least 4 exported visuals
-	•	✅ Queries used and short 2–3 line interpretations
+	•	Queries used and short 2–3 line interpretations
-	•	✅ Optional: Streamlit screenshot (dashboard_preview.png)
+	•	Optional: Streamlit screenshot (dashboard_preview.png)
-	•	✅ A link to your GitHub repo or zipped folder
+	•	A link to your GitHub repo or zipped folder

-⸻

-## 🧯 Troubleshooting
+## Troubleshooting

 # LOAD CSV gives “file not found” or Failed to fetch file
-A: Make sure transactions.csv is in your DBMS import folder (the path shown in Neo4j Desktop → Manage → Files).
+Make sure transactions.csv is in your DBMS import folder (the path shown in Neo4j Desktop → Manage → Files).
 Use file:///transactions.csv exactly.

 # Permission denied / import fails
-A: Ensure the DBMS is running before running LOAD CSV.
+Ensure the DBMS is running before running LOAD CSV.
 Restart DBMS and try again.

 # Streamlit fails to connect to Neo4j
-A: Edit scripts/ .env to set the correct Neo4j password and URI.
+Edit scripts/ .env to set the correct Neo4j password and URI.
 Example:

 The app loads credentials automatically from your .env file.
 If Streamlit fails to connect, confirm that your .env file (in scripts/) contains: